c4arl0s/RysGitTutorial/README.md

 # 	* [Merge the CSS Updates]()

-Note that CSS formatting we merged into **master*Ç* is nowhere to be found.
+Note that CSS formatting we merged into **master** is nowhere to be found.
 This presents a bit of a problem if we want to experiment to reflect these updates.
 Conveniently, Git let us merge changes into **any branch** (not just the master branch).
 So, we can pull the updates in with the familiar **git merge** command.